Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Conclusions

 \section{Conclusions}

 We defined an affine calculus for sensitivity and a higher-order logic for reasoning about it.
 The calculus includes a form of guarded recursion, where the guards are sensitivities in the open interval $(0,1)$, and we saw how this could be used for programming recursive processes.
-The logic likewise includes guarded recursion, which can be used, e.g., for proving upper bounds on distances on processes.
+The logic likewise includes guarded recursion, which can be used, e.g., for proving upper bounds on distances between processes.
 We also saw how the principles of induction in the logic, in particular the one for induction over $\TD$ are powerful principles.
 For example, we saw how they lead to proofs by coupling.

 One might ask to what extent the semantics of our logic generalises to other settings.
 Our goal has been to reason about metric spaces, and $\CMet$ is essentially the largest possible category in which the entire logic can be interpreted soundly.
 For example, we need to include discrete sets into the category to model natural numbers.
-This requires either an upper limit on distances as we do, or allowing $\infty$ as a possible distance.
-The latter choice, however, invalidates both the Banach fixed point theorem and the guarded recursion principle.
+This requires either a finite upper limit on distances as we do, or using extended metric spaces, \ie, spaces where the distance function maps into $[0, \infty]$, and correspondingly use $[0, \infty]$ also as the set of truth values.
+The latter choice, however, invalidates both the Banach fixed point theorem (fixed points might not exist or be unique) and the guarded recursion principle.

-\begin{acks} This work was supported in part by the Independent Research Fund Denmark grant number 2032-00134B. \end{acks}
+On the other hand, it should be possible to adapt our language and logic to extended metric spaces by introducing a new form of judgements for finiteness of truth values and for extended metric spaces being metric spaces (so all distances are finite).
+The logical guarded recursion principle (\textsc{g-rec}) should then be restricted to only prove finite $\phi$, and similarly, fixed points should only be applicable to metric spaces.
+This model would have the benefit that scalar multiplication distributes over $\mprod$ and $\ltensor$, and also rules like (\textsc{assoc${}_1$}) would be invertible.
+We leave exploring such systems to future work.

+In future work, it would also be interesting to address the limitations of our language mentioned in Remark~\ref{rem:limitations}.
+It might be possible to allow types and sensitivity annotations to depend on sets such as $\nat$, but allowing them to depend on metric spaces seems more difficult.
+One possible starting point could be DFuzz~\cite{GaboardiHHNP13}, a version of Fuzz with lightweight dependent types.